 - Harold has been known to do this often, usually when he's unsure if his friends are alive.

-- Crash Bandicoot (1996): Sometimes Crash will let out a sigh when he steps on the level's "finish pad" before he's teleported out of it.
+- Crash Bandicoot (1996): If you lost a life or more in the process of completing a level, Crash will let out a sigh when he steps on the level's "finish pad" before he's teleported out of it.

 - Crystal Quest: When the player completes a stage by passing through the exit gate, older versions of the game play a sighing sound, obviously meant to represent the player's relief.
 However, the female voice and inflection used made it sound like something else.

 - In Mass Effect 2, after making the hyperspace jump through the Omega 4 relay, the Normandy ends up smack in the middle of a giant space debris field left behind by all the ships that attempted to use it before.
 After some tense maneuvers, Joker, your resident Ace Pilot, finally lets out the breath he has been holding for a minute and utters only "Too close".

 - At one point in Chris Stuckmann's review of Nine Lives (2016), after going on an uncharacteristic rant about how much he hates the film after talking about how the cat owners in the film put a cat's litter box right next to its food, he exhales sharply before quietly saying, "I'm actually physically sweating, I'm-I'm physically sweating."